 - Iron.
 Vegetarians may run a greater risk of iron deficiency than those who eat meat.
 Adding plenty of dried beans, spinach, whole-wheat bread, iron-fortified cereal and dried fruit can supply you with the iron you need.

 - Calcium.
 Research shows that a vegetarian's body uses calcium better than a nonvegetarian's system, but you still need to make sure you're getting enough if you're avoiding dairy products.
 Try some leafy greens such as spinach, kale and broccoli to get your daily supply of calcium.

 - Zinc.
 Many types of beans, including, white, kidney and chickpeas, are good sources, along with zinc-fortified cereals, wheat germ and pumpkin seeds.
-Some people choose supplements, but make sure not to take ones that have more than 15 to 18 milligrams of zinc or you might end up lowering your "good" cholesterol levels.
+Some people choose supplements, but make sure not to take too much for a long time, or you might end up lowering your "good" cholesterol levels.